tonetheman/autumn_lisp_jam_2019/experiment1/readme.md

 Once you have done that you can start a Scene.
 Starting a scene will look at the current scene and call scene:exit() if needed.

+A Scene will need to have an update and draw method as does the SceneManager.